 1. Brindle English Bulldog

-The brindle is the signature look for the English Bulldog.
+The brindle English Bulldog color is the signature style most people think of.
 When you picture a Bully, your mind probably immediately conjures up this traditional coat pattern.
-Brindle Bulldogs have a striped pattern in conjunction with a different colored base.
+Brindle English Bulldogs have a striped pattern in conjunction with a different colored base.
 The brindle will show up as tiger-esque stripes for a unique, defined appearance.

 2. Fawn or Fallow English Bulldog